Following Franz Kafka in Prague: the places he lived and worked

 The House of the Ship was destroyed during World War II.

-*There’s a new edition including all the three stories Kafka wrote at the House of the Ship.
+*There’s a new edition including all three stories Kafka wrote at the House of the Ship.
 You can find it here.

 The Franz Kafka Museum in Prague